arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 --{{1}}--
 We can make that column heading much nicer by telling SQL what we want it to be called.
 At the end of the `CASE` statement, immediately after the word `END`, add `AS interpretation` and run the code again.
-Giving this new column a name will make it much easier to use and understand.
+Giving this new column an alias will make it much easier to use and understand.

 {{1}}
 ******